borkdude/carve/README.md

   by default.
 - `:interactive`: ask what to do with an unused var: remove from the file, add to `.carve/ignore` or continue.
 Set to `true` by default.
+- `:merge-config`: Merge the CLI options and the config file together.
+Default is false.
 - `:out-dir`: instead of writing back to the original file, write to this dir.
 - `:dry-run`: just print the unused var expression.
 - `:aggressive`: runs multiple times until no unused vars are left.
 Defaults to `false`.